gravitational/teleport/rfd/0178-github-proxy.md

   routing purpose (explained in the section below).
 - The corresponding `integration` must present in the spec.
-- A hidden label referencing the `<org>` is automatically added for access check purpose.
+- A hidden label referencing the `<org>` is automatically added for access check purposes.

 Corresponding CRUD operations on `git_server` will be added similar to other presence types like nodes, app servers, etc.

-Even though GitHub proxy servers could be singletons (per organization) that are only served by Proxies, the keepalive capability for `git_server` is reserved for future expansions like GitLab where an agent may be necessary for network access.
+Even though GitHub proxy servers could be singletons (per organization) that are only served by Proxies, the keepalive capability for `git_server` is reserved for future expansions like GitLab or self-hosted GitHub where an agent may be necessary for network access.

 #### RBAC on GitHub proxy server